Steering Wheel Restoration

 - Spray Pait the steering wheel

 Here comes the best part.
-Make sure you are working in an environment with at least 60 degrees Fahrenheit (°F).
+Ensure you work in an environment with at least 60 degrees Fahrenheit (°F).
 Spray one thin layer of paint.
 Let it dry for at least 15 minutes.
 Spray again.
 Let the paint dry again.
-Repeat this process at least three times.
-Even more if the paint is being absorbed by the wheel.
-You want to have an even distribution of paint and the color should be the same all over.
-When you spray keep your spray can at least 6 inches away from the steering wheel.
+Repeat this process at least three times, even more, if the wheel absorbs the dye.
+You want an even paint distribution, and the Color should be the same.
+Keep your spray can at least 6 inches from the steering wheel when spraying.
 Now spray the airbag too.
-Make sure to do three light coats and take 15 minutes break between each application.
+Do three light coats and take 15 minutes to break between each application.

-If you went through all this trouble, you should consider spraying clear coat as well.
-Not only will it protect the paint that you sprayed but it also will make your steering wheel look great.
+If you went through all this trouble, you should also consider spraying a clear coat.
+Not only will it protect the paint that you sprayed, but it also will make your steering wheel look great.

 Let the paint dry for at least 4-5 hours.
-The paint will not cure completely typically in 24 hours.
-Be careful as the steering wheel may be sticky.
-If your circumstances allow, it is best if you can let the paint fully cure before you install back the steering wheel.
+The Color will not cure entirely, typically in 24 hours.
+Be careful, as the steering wheel may be sticky.
+If your circumstances allow, it is best to let the paint fully cure before installing the steering wheel back.
 Install the steering wheel in reverse order.
 Make sure to tighten the center bolt and connect the airbag wires.

-If you steering wheel has excessive cracks, you have two options.
+If your steering wheel has excessive cracks, you have two options.
 You can use a filler, or you can sand it down.
 If you decide to sand it down, note that the steering wheel (cross section) may not be perfectly round.
-Using the filler option will look better, but it may not last for a long time.
-Make sure to clean the steering wheel and the gaps as much as you can if you go this route.
+The filler option will look better, but it may not last long.
+Make sure to clean the steering wheel and the gaps as much as possible if you go this route.

-If you have any suggestion, please use the comments section below to share them.
+If you have any suggestions, please share them in the comments section below.